bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-04-17-render-web-animations-with-react-lottie/index.md

 <Video id="Fy0aCDmgnxg" />

 Let's go from the take: "adding juice to games or apps or websites".
 This is about improving the experience.
-Make something static more to feel more alive and reaching emotions through interactions.
+Make something static to feel more alive and reaching emotions through interactions.
 We are not on paper anymore, this is the digital experience!
 Every little detail counts to engage our user.

 ## Animations for the web